 This only applies to Domestic RHI applicants with biomass, air source heat pump and ground source heat pump systems.

 If your heating system is accredited to the scheme and requires metering for payment, to receive payments you’ll need to submit meter readings every three months and meet your other ongoing obligations throughout the seven years that your heating system is accredited under the scheme.
 Your payments will not be “deemed”, but instead will be calculated based on your meter readings.

-Metered applicants are paid on the renewable heat that they produce, but from spring/summer 2017, the maximum annual payments are capped at the deemed annual heat demand of your property based on the figure in your EPC, - or the relevant new heat demand limit* - whichever is lower.
+Metered applicants are paid on the renewable heat that they produce, but from 20 September 2017, the maximum annual payments are capped at the deemed annual heat demand of your property based on the figure in your EPC, - or the relevant new heat demand limit* - whichever is lower.

 Below we’ve set out the three most common situations where you’ll need to have meters for payment.

 Where you need to be metered for payment

 The most common situations in which you’ll need to be metered for payment are: